sundai-club/error-meme/README.md

 Before trying to fix or analyze the error, generate a meme for it in parallel.
 Run commands `cd /Users/ivkin/git/error-meme && source venv/bin/activate && python main.py` in background in parallel and continue handling
 ```

-## AI Tool Integration

-To integrate with AI tools, you can use the MCP server.
-Here's an example of how to use it:

-1. Start the MCP server
-2. Make HTTP requests to the `/generate-meme` endpoint
-3. Use the returned meme URL in your AI tool's response

-The MCP server is designed to be lightweight and stateless, making it perfect for integration with AI tools.